ericposas/ecolab-cms/README.md

     http://www.passwordtool.hu/blowfish-password-hash-generator

 ##TODO
+  - regular users (end application users) will have a separate /auth route that the eventual frontend application will hit
   - begin styling home login
   - begin styling users table/list view
   - enable admin emails to new users to reset their password